Brodie Lee: Jersey All Pro Wrestling (2009–2011)

+Evolve (2010–2011)

 Lee debuted for Evolve on January 16, 2010, at the promotion's first ever show, teaming with Gran Akuma and Icarus in a six-man tag team match, where they were defeated by Team Frightning (Mike Quackenbush, Hallowicked and Frightmare).
 After losing a singles match to Gran Akuma on March 13, Lee picked up his first victory in the company by defeating Gran Akuma, Hallowicked and Chris Dickinson in a four-way match on May 1.
 At the fourth show on July 23, Lee wrestled Jon Moxley to a no contest.
 As Moxley was protesting the stoppage, Lee kicked a chair into his face, which led to Evolve suspending him for the show of September 11.
 Lee returned to Evolve on May 20, 2011, in a match where he was defeated by Sami Callihan via submission.